Lessinghof, 1930–1931. Architect: Thomas Wechs. Photo: Daniela Christmann

 Architect: Thomas Wechs

-Thomas Wechs was commissioned by the Wohnungsbaugesellschaft der Stadt Augsburg GmbH (WBG) to build two residential complexes – the Schuberthof and Lessinghof – on Rosenaustraße.
+In 1930, architect Thomas Wechs was commissioned by the Wohnungsbaugesellschaft der Stadt Augsburg GmbH (WBG) to build two housing complexes – the Schuberthof and Lessinghof – on Rosenaustraße.

 The only requirement on the part of the city was to create as many low-rent apartments as possible.